abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-12-26-Evaluation-of-Classification-Algorithms-Part1.md

 Again, the higher the F1-Score is, the better our model is.

 **Note:** The Threshold of probability can be decided based on a grid search where we vary the probability from 0 and 1 and look for best value of evaluation metric being used.

+I will be talking about dealing with Probabilites without using Threshold in the next post.